sanjiv-ranchod/sanjiv-ranchod.github.io/index.md

 ---
-title: Sanjiv Ranchod Personal Webpage
+title: Sanjiv Ranchod
 ---

-# Dr. [Full Name] - [Position/Title]

-[Short introduction about yourself, e.g., your academic interests, research focus, and professional background.]
+I am a PhD student in Category Theory at the University of Cambridge, under the supervision on Professor Marcelo Fiore.
+My research interests are in Categorical Logic and Categorical Algebra.

 ---